 There are programs for health, workshops, and scheduled events for those staying at the hotel and those wishing to drop in for a class.
 There are activities for harmony and creativity, such as yoga, meditation, or crafts (painting, colouring, scrapbooking).

 We attended a session on cardiac coherence, which is a breathing exercise done three times a day for health and vitality.
 It follows the rule of “365”: breathing three times a day, six breaths a minute, for five minutes.
-I would love to integrate this into my daily routine more as both Justin and I felt revitalized after simply taking those moments to breathe.
+I need to integrate this into my daily routine more.
+Justin and I felt revitalized after simply taking those moments to breathe.

-There’s also a small shop with special tea blends arranged by the sisters, and an essential oil with their own scent.
-We purchased an air diffuser and one of the essential oils, and I’m always brought back to the monastery from my own home.
+There’s also a small shop with special tea blends created by the sisters.
+You can also buy an essential oil with their own scent.
+We purchased an air diffuser and one of the essential oils, which instantly transports me back to the monastery from my own home.

 The restaurant focuses on healthy, fresh, and organic meals.
 The decor is very serene and natural in shades of brown and green, with wooden decorations on each table.
 The restaurant is open daily for breakfast, lunch and dinner.
 Keeping in the tradition of the Augustine sisters, breakfast is eaten in silence.

 This Quebec City monastery is not your typical tourist attraction, but offers a unique and unforgettable experience.
 The history of the Augustine sisters shines brilliantly and harmonizes with a healthy and fulfilling modern culture.
 Just as the sisters aimed to cure the sick and wounded, this wellness center offers tranquility and balance for the mind, body, and spirit.